Get Started

 Penalties for Non-Compliance

 Nobody wants to get sent to the principal's office.
 Slip-ups with local rules can cost you—literally.
-Each city has its own scales of what they think is a “detention.”
+Each city has its own scale of what it thinks is a “detention.”

 • Suspension of Rental Privileges: Keep it up and cities like St. Petersburg and Fort Lauderdale might just give your rental a time out.